amrcolab/AMRColab/README.md

 ## 📘 License

-This notebook is shared under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+AMRColab is shared under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
 You are free to use, share, and adapt this work, even commercially, **as long as appropriate credit is given**.

 Please cite the following paper if you use this notebook in your research or application: